-Consultation Question Section Consultee Response Response/Action construction on any of the SSSIs due to the distance between the works and the closest sites, however, where the works are situated in close proximity to the LNRs highlighted above there is potential for disturbance (e.g. noise/vibration/dust deposition/air quality impacts."
+Consultation Question Section Consultee Response Response/Action important sites (undesignated sites), including those supporting priority habitats and species. anticipated that there will be any significant effects from construction on any of the SSSIs due to the distance between the works and the closest sites, however, where the works are situated in close proximity to the LNRs highlighted above there is potential for disturbance (e.g. noise/vibration/dust deposition/air quality impacts."
 Where relevant, the SEA of United Utilities revised preferred options has been amended.
 N/A Issue 2.4: Eels Regulations implications on the supply forecast Comment noted.
 The Eels Regulations are referred to in the National Plans and Programmes and Sub-regional/local plans and programmes sections of the SEA, outlining how the WRMP should take account of eel management plans.
 There is insufficient information provided to demonstrate how the measures needed under the Eels Regulations have been incorporated into the plan and any implications the measures have on the supply forecast.
 The lack of information surrounding the measures required for the Eels Regulations and any implications on the supply forecast poses a risk to the accuracy of the supply forecast.
-The company should: • provide a clear explanation on whether any measures are required for the Eels Regulations within the plan clearly identify within the plan any implications the measures may cause on the supply forecast provide a clear explanation within the plan about how the implications have been considered and mitigated
+The company should: • provide a clear explanation on whether any measures are required for the Eels Regulations within the plan clearly identify within the plan any implications the measures may cause on the supply forecast • provide a clear explanation within the plan about how the implications have been considered and mitigated

-Table B.0.6 Responses to NRW comments on the draft SEA Environmental Report
+Table B.6 Responses to NRW comments on the draft SEA Environmental Report